Z60: 2 months of daily meditation practice

 Our focus in Z60 is on creating and sustaining a meditation practice that isn't about spirituality.
 It's not about Enlightenment.
 It's not about attaining anything.
 It's not about anything you might experience.
 It's about the simplicity of sitting, and being with what is, day after day.

-- Agreeing to be open, honest, and vulnerable in your communications inside the group.
+We agree to be open, honest, and vulnerable, at all times with the group.

 FIERCE, COMPASSIONATE, & (OCCASIONALLY HUMOROUS) SUPPORT